Liesdn/odin-landing-page/README.md

 In this exercise I will create a landing page from scratch using html and css following the guidelines in the image provided in the exercise.

+Jojo's Bizarre Adventure was written by Hirohiko Araki and is property of Shueisha, I do not own any of it.